 Collecting t-shirt offcuts from Citizen Wolf

 We partnered with Citizen Wolf because they have an appetite for innovation, are manufacturing locally in Sydney and wanted a sustainable solution for their waste.
 Citizen Wolf are a pioneering fashion label, making high quality t-shirts to each customer's own dimensions, designing out the waste that comes with over-ordering fabric.
 The cotton, linen, bamboo and merino offcuts from Citizen Wolf’s t-shirt production were high quality and silky soft.
 A resource too good to waste!

 The innovation process at a nearly 150 year old mill was slow and steady.
 We spent the better part of two years working to turn the production waste of Citizen Wolf into blankets.
 After testing their shred-ability, the offcuts ragged beautifully, making a perfect fibre-stock ready for spinning.
 It was the spinning phase that proved tricky, with the majority cotton fibres being too short to bind into a tight, strong yarn.
 We documented the process in a report so you can see successes, failures, opportunities and limitations of working with pre-consumer textiles waste in Australia.

-The most exciting aspect of this project?
-It has proven the possibility of turning pre- and post-consumer textiles waste from around Australia into beautiful, useful things for everyday living.
+While the outcome wasn’t quite what we hoped, we’re optimistic that we can turn pre- and post-consumer textiles waste from around Australia into beautiful, useful things for everyday living.
 And we’re still working on it!